-- Medicines come to you when you are ready to use them in the right way. - A woman on her time may not pick sweet grass. - Women on their moon cannot touch any medicine, plant or herb except for sage. - In some places a woman on her moon time is asked to remain outside the circle during ceremonies because she is on her own personal ceremony.
+- Medicines come to you when you are ready to use them in the right way. - A woman on her time may not pick sweet grass. - Women on their moon cannot touch any medicine, plant or herb except for sage. - In some places a woman on her moon time is asked to remain outside the circle during ceremonies.
 In others she may sit inside, but not partake of the sweet grass. - If uncertain, seek out an Elder and ask for guidance.